When and where?

 During the registration process you will have been asked whether you want to collect your race pack from Simply Sports, in Reigate the week before the event or have it posted out to you.
 The deadline for registration to have your pack posted out is the 27th August.
 Race packs will be available for collection the week before race day.

 Fancy dress is very much welcomed across both events.
 However, it is important that costumes are in no way offensive and we do recommend you train in them to ensure you are used to moving in them and reduce any possible chaffing hot spots.

 I'm injured or sick and I won't be able to run.
 Can I transfer my entry or get a refund?

 As with the vast majority of races, we cannot offer a refund for either races.
-However, you can defer your personal place to next year, or transfer your entry to another runner for your original year of entry, but only if you notify us by midday on Friday 9th September.
+However, you can defer your personal place to next year, or transfer your entry to another runner for your original year of entry, but only if you notify us by midday on Wednesday 16th August.
 To do this, please contact us and we’ll let you know how to transfer your place.
-Please note there is a processing fee of £5 to transfer to another runner and £5 to defer to the following year.
+Please note transfer to another runner for this year’s event is free however there is a £10 fee to defer your place to 2018.
 This fee covers processing and event costs we have already paid for.
 Please note: Never swap your race number with any other runner, as this could cause problems for our medical teams and results service.
 If race organisers become aware of anyone who swaps their race number they will be disqualified and reported to British Athletics.

 How do I run for a charity?

 We would be delighted if you would consider helping out and running for one of our nominated charity partners – please see details on our charities page on how to get involved.
 You can of course run for any other charity of your choosing.

 Do I have to raise money for a charity or good cause?

 No, it is not compulsory – it is entirely up to you.

 Can I enter a team, or as part of a team?